Rockset

 Now that you've created an account and understand how to use your $300 free trial credits, let's navigate to the Collections tab of the Rockset Console where we will create your first collection!

-A collection in Rockset is a set of Rockset documents.
-Similar to tables in traditional SQL databases, collections can be queried using SQL, either directly or using Query Lambdas.
+A Collection in Rockset is a set of Rockset documents (similar to tables in traditional SQL databases) and can be queried using SQL, either directly or using Query Lambdas.

 In this tutorial, we will create two collections from public datasets hosted on AWS S3:

-• The Movies Dataset: Film Releases: A sample of movies and information including their genre, popularity, and revenue.
+• The Movies Dataset: Film Releases: A set of movies and their metadata (genre, revenue, etc).

-• The Movies Dataset: Film Ratings: A sample of movie ratings by user.
+• The Movies Dataset: Film Ratings: A set of movie ratings by user.

 Both datasets are publicly available here.